Sam Hardy (footballer): Football career

-In 1902, Chesterfield manager Jack Hoskin beat Derby County to sign Hardy, doing so under a lamp post in Newbold.
-Hardy, something of a shrewd character, wouldn't sign the forms until Hoskin promised to pay him 18 shillings when the original offer was five shillings.
+In 1903, Chesterfield manager Jack Hoskin beat Derby County to sign Hardy, doing so under a lamp post in Newbold.
+Hardy, something of a shrewd character, would not sign the forms until Hoskin promised to pay him 18 shillings when the original offer was five shillings.
 Hardy soon gained himself a reputation for being unfazeable and it wasn't long before he started attracting the attention of the top clubs in the country.

-Liverpool manager Tom Watson had witnessed him play against his side in a 2nd Division fixture at Anfield and although Liverpool won the match 6–1, Watson remembered that if it hadn't been for the performance of Hardy that day, Liverpool could well have gone on to record their biggest-ever win.
-After 77 appearances, in which Hardy kept 30 clean-sheets, Watson approached both Chesterfield and Hardy and signed him for £500 in May 1905.
-After Ned Doig had begun the season as number 1, Hardy came in to make his debut in the ninth game of the campaign on 21 October 1905 at Anfield in a league match against Nottingham Forest.
-Liverpool won the game 4–1 and Hardy established himself as the Reds number 1.
+Liverpool manager Tom Watson had witnessed him play against his side in a Second Division fixture at Anfield, on 7 January 1905.
+Although Liverpool won the match 6–1, Watson remembered that if it hadn't been for the performance of Hardy that day, Liverpool could well have gone on to record their biggest-ever win.
+After 77 appearances, in which Hardy kept 30 clean-sheets, Watson approached both Chesterfield and Hardy and signed him in May 1905.
+As part of the bargain, Liverpool offered Chesterfield a friendly match to be played at Chesterfield.
+The transfer offer was originally £300.
+But the friendly never took place, and so Liverpool raised their offer and bought Sam Hardy for £340.
+When he came to Liverpool, Ned Doig was their goalkeeper.
+Hardy made his first team debut in the ninth game of the 1905–06 season, on 21 October 1905 at Anfield.
+The match was against Nottingham Forest.
+Hardy played that day because Ned Doig was suffering from rheumatism.
+Liverpool won the game 4–1 and Sam Hardy established himself as their first choice goalkeeper.

 By the end of his first season he had bagged a Football League First Division championship medal as Liverpool won their second title in five years.
 Hardy made 30 league (and 5 cup) appearances during the 1905–06 season as the Reds beat Preston North End by four points in the two points for a win system.

-In 1907, Hardy caught the eye of the Football Association committee who gave him his England debut on 14 October at Goodison Park; Ireland were the opponents and Hardy gained his first clean-sheet as England won 1–0.
+In 1907, Hardy caught the eye of the Football Association committee who gave him his England debut on 16 February at Goodison Park; Ireland were the opponents and Hardy gained his first clean-sheet as England won 1–0.